-The lift in demand for trade lambs has left wholesalers and butchers scrambling for supplies on a week-to-week basis.
+The lift in demand for trade lambs has left wholesalers and butchers scrambling for supplies.

-Buyers say they are struggling to source adequate supplies which have caused some stellar price spikes for trade lambs of up to $15 a head last week.
+Buyers are struggling to source adequate supplies, causing some stellar price spikes for trade lambs of up to $20 a head.

-It appears some butchers are paying 20-30 per cent more for trade lambs compared to this time last year, with consumers paying only a few dollars more on certain choice cuts
+It appears some butchers are paying 15 to 30 per cent more for trade lambs compared to this time last year, with consumers paying only a few dollars more on certain choice cuts.

-The price of other proteins like beef has also risen, leaving consumers looking for alternative choices such a pork and chicken.
+The price of other proteins, like beef, has also gone up, so consumers are looking for alternative choices such as pork and chicken.

 It seems domestic lamb processors are hanging on a knife-edge while trying to stay competitive at the shop counter.

-Another element to the shortage of lambs and higher rates was the dry conditions up until late March which did prompt an early sell off of lighter weight lambs needing more finish, with producers at the time not in a position to hold stock.
+Another element to the shortage of lambs and higher rates are the drought conditions, which prompted an early sell-off of lighter weight lambs needing more finish.

-Despite the fall in numbers at Bendigo, there were still some good lambs coming through, with the bulk weighing an estimated 20 to 30 kilograms carcase weight.
+Despite the fall in numbers at Corowa, NSW, there were still some good lambs coming through, with the bulk weighing an estimated 20-30kg cwt.

-The reduced yarding spurred the trade lamb market to lift $1-$7, benefited by supermarket competition.
+The reduced yarding spurred the trade lamb market; prices lifted $11-$12, benefited by strong supermarket competition.

-There were fewer pens of extra heavy lambs and these sold $9-$13 dearer, creeping close to 940c/kg cwt.
+There were fewer pens of extra heavy lambs and these sold at dearer rates of $11-$17, to average 829c/kg cwt.